Changissnz/nu_merchant_principal/README.md

 power it has is finite and non-static.
 An opportune time for Agent A to cut some part of
 Agent T may not come again.

+## Wasting the Drive in Gridlock

+Gridlock describes a condition with particular traits in a group of entities (two or more), with at least one entity thinking and acting for an interest that does not align with at least one co-entity in this group.
+The perception of gridlock has a level of difficulty in detection, whether by members of the involved group or a third-party, proportional to the accurate measurements of each member's advances (improvements, actualization, et cetera) in their interest over a selected period in time.

+In gridlock, membership of an entity in a group does not require their voluntary consent.
+Enactment of connective principles such as contractual agreements socio-economic magnetism, and co-dependencies are some of the preventative measures against an entity's attempt to separate themselves, by their own perogative, from a group.